 [Conversely, not losing one’s menstrual cycle is often perceived by the patient that they are not “sick enough.”
 Their eating disorder is not legitimate because clearly they are eating enough for their menstrual cycle to continue, and thus they should “snap out of it” or they “don’t deserve treatment,” which is of course not true.

-I often run into questions online with individuals in recovery who are …
+I often run into questions online with individuals in recovery …

 Is getting the flu shot a good idea if you have anorexia nervosa?
 Is it safe?